-I left Tuskers at 6 with Brian.
-We only saw three elephants at the fence before the main gate.
-We turned left for Moremi Reserve soon after, passing a few stalls of goods for sale, and later stopping to help a car towing a heavy trailer.
+I left Tuskers in the cool early pre-dawn with Brian, along the sandy track to the main gate.
+We only saw three elephants near the fence, turning left for Moremi Reserve soon after, passing a few stalls of goods for sale, and later stopping to help a car towing a heavy trailer.
 Brian produced a pump, but the front tyre was spiked and the spare was also useless – Africa.
 We saw them later in the day, so someone fixed them up.

 Along the roadside I recognised another item that reminds me of the past – a small yellow berry growing on a low shrub, which I believe is poisonous.

 The lovely big thorn trees here are set in a grassland savannah that evokes memories of my bush walks on Rhodesian farms as a boy.
 A slow walk to the Hunyani River through the open savannah of bushes, sparse grass, and huge Msasa trees, accompanied by Bonzo, my fox terrier who would dash around sniffing the air, digging for fun.
 And then I would hear “go-way”, “go-way”, the loud, nasal call of the common grey go-away-bird.